 A NavigableSpace is necessarily bound by at least one NavigableBoundary.
 In the specific case of a TransferSpace, it is expected to have at least two NavigableBoundary instances bound to it, as a TransferSpace serves for transition between connected spaces.

-The class carries a boundaryOrientation attribute and a navigableBoundaryFunction attribute specifying if the boundary is an AnchorBoundary or a ConnectionBoundary (see subsection 8.5.2 for more details).
+The class carries a boundaryOrientation property and a navigableBoundaryFunction property specifying if the boundary is an AnchorBoundary or a ConnectionBoundary (see subsection 8.5.2 for more details).